MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 - [Azure Active Directory (AD)](/azure/active-directory/).
 [Set up a new Azure AD tenant](/azure/active-directory/develop/quickstart-create-new-tenant) or reconfigure an existing tenant to meet the requirements.
 It's important to consider:

   - The tenant has at least 1 GB of database storage capacity available for the environments within it.
-  - Set up requires an Azure AD Global administrator to set up the necessary [Azure AD administrator roles](/azure/active-directory/roles/permissions-reference#global-administrator) and to [configure the Power Platform admin portal](/power-platform/admin/wp-work-with-admin-portals) so gateways, tenants, environments, and user access can be managed.
+  - Setup requires an Azure AD Global administrator to set up the necessary [Azure AD administrator roles](/azure/active-directory/roles/permissions-reference#global-administrator) and to [configure the Power Platform admin portal](/power-platform/admin/wp-work-with-admin-portals) so gateways, tenants, environments, and user access can be managed.
 - [Azure AD single sign-on (SSO) for gateway](/power-bi/admin/service-admin-portal-integration#azure-ad-single-sign-on-sso-for-gateway).
 Set up the new Azure AD tenant configured with an on-premises data gateway having constrained delegation to support SSO.
 You can also reconfigure an existing tenant to meet the requirements.

 > [!IMPORTANT]
->
 > - NCo 3.0 works with .NET Framework releases 4.0 or later.
 Download the most recent .NET Framework listed in the _Systems Requirements_ section of the gateway download page.
 > - Don't download NCo 3.1.
 It's not supported yet.

 ## Set up an on-premises data gateway

 An [on-premises data gateway](/data-integration/gateway/service-gateway-onprem) acts as a bridge to provide secure data transfer between on-premises data that isn't in the cloud and Microsoft cloud services.

 The on-premises data gateway installation encompasses multiple components installed on the same domain as the Windows VM.
 Each dedicated machine can only have one gateway installed on it.
 The same gateway can be used in multiple environments as long as the gateway region and the environment region match.
 Administrators need to take the following steps to set up the gateway: